aredn/documentation/arednNetworkDesign/channel_planning.rst

 Device to Device (DtD) Linking
 ++++++++++++++++++++++++++++++

-In its most basic configuration for two collocated nodes, an Ethernet cable is connected between the PoE *LAN* port of each device. :abbr:`OLSR (Optimized Link State Routing protocol)` will assign a very low "link cost" (0.1) to the DtD connection and automatically route traffic between the nodes over Ethernet rather than causing the RF channel to become busy.
+In its most basic configuration for two collocated nodes, an Ethernet cable is connected between the PoE *LAN* port of each device.
+The routing protocol will assign a very low "link cost" to the DtD connection and automatically route traffic between the nodes over Ethernet rather than using the RF channel.

 .. image:: _images/dtd-linking.png
    :alt: DtD Linking